brunokoga/Montevideo/bestiary3_dir/fooCreature.md

 **Step Three—Increase Size** : Increase the foo creature's size by one category, applying the modifiers for size changes.

 **Step Four—Spellcasting** : An imperial foo creature casts spells as a 10th-level sorcerer, and can cast spells from the cleric list as well as those normally available to a sorcerer.
 Cleric spells are considered arcane spells for an imperial foo creature.
-The imperial foo creature gains [Eschew Materials](feats#_eschew-materials as a bonus feat, but gains no other class ability normally granted by the sorcerer class.
+The imperial foo creature gains [Eschew Materials](feats#_eschew-materials) as a bonus feat, but gains no other class ability normally granted by the sorcerer class.

 **Step Five—Determine CR** : Compare the foo creature's statistics to determine the creature's final CR.
 An imperial foo creature has a minimum CR score of 11.
 If your creation's statistics aren't good enough to qualify for this CR minimum, continue adding racial Hit Dice until the imperial's statistics reach this minimum.